jzisheng/ml-from-scratch/README.md

 # ml-from-scratch
-Building machine learning models without any packages(except Numpy)
+Building machine learning models with only numpy